uhray/turnkey/README.md

   * `authKeys` - Optional - These are keys passed to [keygrip](https://www.npmjs.com/package/keygrip) with allow you to authenticate via the header `Turnkey-Auth`.
 You provide the data returned from `/turnkey/login` as the header to be logged in here.

   * `verifyPassword` - Optional - This is an option function that can verify the acceptance of a password.
 It's called with one argument (the password) and much return a truthy validity.
 An example would be to require all passwords have a symbol and number.

+  * `mockUser` - *Default: false* - This allows users to mock control of another user.
+Turned off by default.

+  * `mockUserAuth` - *Default: everyone* - If *mockUser* is turned on, this is a function that is passed the current user object and must return a true or false value as to whether the current user should be able to mock another.
+A good example is restricting mock access to those that are admins.

+  * `mockUserKey` - *Default: 'username'* - To mock a user, they must go to the link `/turnkey/mockUser/:user`, where the user param will be searched against the mockUserKey.
+Default is looking for the username.
+Another common one would be email.

+  * `mockUserRedirect` - *Default: '/'* - After the `/turnkey/mockUser/:user` url is hit, it will redirect to this url and act as the new user.

 ## Middleware